vekatze/neut/book/src/commands.md

 If you pass `--install DIR` to `neut build`, the resulting binaries are copied to the specified directory.

-For example, if you're at the root of the module, `neut build --install ./bin` will copy the resulting binaries into `(module-root)/bin/`.
+For example, if you're at the module's root, `neut build --install ./bin` will copy the resulting binaries into `(module-root)/bin/`.

 ### `--skip-link`

-By default, `neut build` builds all the source files into object files, and then links all of them to create an executable.
+By default, `neut build` builds all the source files into object files and then links them all to create an executable.
 You can pass `--skip-link` to `neut build` to skip the last linking phase.

 ### `--emit`